Welcome from Dr. Lars Björk!

 - Undergraduate and Graduate GPA’s are required.
 This information may be found on your transcripts.
 Former UK students may also obtain them using their UK LinkBlue account;

-- Unofficial transcripts from all universities attended showing award of an undergraduate, master’s degrees and other coursework.
-Former UK students can obtain a free, unofficial copy of their transcript from the UK LinkBlue website to upload into their application.
+- You may upload unofficial transcripts from all universities attended showing award of an undergraduate, master’s degrees and other coursework.
+You will then need to have Official transcripts sent to the University of Kentucky Graduate School from every college you have attended.
+Former UK students do NOT need to submit an Official Transcript but you can obtain a free, unofficial copy of your transcript from the UK LinkBlue website to upload into your application.
 Other universities may provide a similar online service.
 If you have difficulty obtaining a copy of your transcripts please contact Matthew Reed at (859-257-8921) email@example.com.

 - Supplemental Information

 - Writing Sample (Leave Blank)

 - Portfolio –Upload a single page document labeled “PORTFOLIO” into your application.

 - Complete your portfolio using the EDL Superintendent Certification Program Portfolio Template and email it to Matthew Reed at email@example.com

 - Additional Information (Leave Blank)